 Bitcoin is widely known as the premier cryptocurrency in large part because it was the first, yet altcoins such as Dash take existing intuitive technology and make other improvements upon it separately.
 Some of Bitcoin’s biggest flaws are precisely Dash’s strengths—including transaction speeds, fees, and privacy.

 Dash (DASH) is a blockchain-based, peer-to-peer cryptocurrency offering users faster and cheaper transactions than the crypto benchmark Bitcoin.
 Formerly known as Xcoin and Darkcoin, Dash was spawned through a Bitcoin fork, a split in the Bitcoin blockchain initiated by a group of Bitcoin miners with different views on certain network rules.
 Darkcoin was originally designed to uncompromisingly ensure user privacy and anonymity, as described in its 2014 whitepaper .

 However, the next year the project was redesigned with other features in mind and rebranded as “Dash,” a mash-up of the phrase “digital cash.”
 As the name implies, the Dash coin is intended as a medium of exchange and has since shifted its primary focus to faster and less expensive transactions while maintaining its strong encryption properties.
-Since the 2015 rebranding, Dash has grown to become a popular altcoin for investors buying crypto and consistently ranks among the top 25 cryptocurrencies by market cap.

 How Does Dash Work?